-- a) Funding is provided for an eligible passenger or eligible transported ECS child that resides in a city, town, village or hamlet with a population of 10,000 or greater (per most recent Municipal Affairs census).
-For municipalities with a population of less than 10,000 refer to Section 1,22 Rural Transportation. - b) For parent-provided transportation, school jurisdictions must have signed agreements/contracts in place and on file by October 31. - c) Funding shall not be paid under this section for a funded student who is counted under Section 1.25 Special Transportation Funding or a funded child who is counted under Section 1.27 ECS Special Transportation. - d) Eligible passengers with severe disabilities who ride on a regular route school bus will be claimed under this section using the urban transportation rate and are not eligible for funding under Section 1.25, Special Transportation. - Students with disabilities who cannot, because of the severity of their disability, ride a regular route school bus can be claimed under Section 1.25, Special Transportation.
-(NOTE: all students on designated buses must be claimed under the same section.) - e) First Nations students who reside on a reserve are not eligible for transportation funding. - f) Rural school jurisdictions may also qualify for Relative Cost of Purchasing (RCPA) Funding for transportation services.
-Please see details in Section 1.12.
+- b) For parent-provided transportation, urban school jurisdictions must have signed agreements/contracts in place and on file by October 31.
+The amount that a parent is reimbursed must take into consideration the transportation funding the jurisdiction receives for the student along with the cost of providing comparable service. - c) Funding shall not be paid under this section for a funded student who is counted under section 1.23, Special Transportation Funding, or a funded child who is counted under section 1.25, ECS Special Transportation. - d) Eligible passengers with severe disabilities who ride on a regular route school bus will be claimed under this section using the urban transportation rate and are not eligible for funding under section 1.23, Special Transportation. - Students with disabilities who cannot, because of the severity of their disability, ride a regular route school bus can be claimed under section 1.23, Special Transportation.
+(NOTE: all students on designated buses must be claimed under the same section). - e) First Nations students who reside on a reserve are not eligible for transportation funding.

-2. URBAN TRANSPORTATION FUNDING:
+2. Urban Transportation Funding: